 CWSS is also preparing a modification of the WSWH leaflet to refresh both design and text, while keeping the general idea of the content as introduction to the Wadden Sea World Heritage site.
 The leaflet is meant to complement the region-specific material and explain why the Wadden Sea is World Heritage (OUV, criteria, integrity, management).
 The focal points of the three countries reviewed the first draft.

 The meeting asked to involve the NG-ST in the preparation as the target group are (potential) visitors to the area.
 They agreed that a fact check by TG-WH is important nevertheless should the new leaflet be also been evaluated from the view of the marketing/tourism experts.

+In Denmark a few videos are recorded and prepared during summer and autumn 2020, hereunder code of conduct.

 Objective 4